 Always check belt fit on the child in every vehicle.
 A booster seat may be needed in some vehicles and not in others.
 If the seat belt does not fit properly the child should continue to use a booster seat.

-The transition to a seat belt provides an opportunity you to teach your child about safety.
-The first message is simple: If your child is a "Tween," (between the age of 8 and 12), the safest place for them to ride in the car is in the back seat - buckled up.
+The transition to a seat belt gives you another opportunity to teach your child about safety.
+The first message is simple: Even though your child is now the right size to fit a seat belt, the safest place to ride in the car is still in the back seat -- buckled up.

-As a parent, you influence your kid by modeling safe driving practices - including buckling up every time you get in the car.
-Teach your tween that family safety is the responsibility of passengers as well as the driver.
+As a parent, you influence your kids by modeling safe driving practices, including buckling up every time you get in the car.
+Teach your family that safety is the responsibility of all passengers as well as the driver.